-The Flame Security story started in 2006 when Flame Security Sweden was invited to try to protect the famous Swedish festival Gavle Goat structure.
+Flame Security started in 2006 when Flame Security Sweden was invited to try to protect the famous Swedish festival Gavle Goat structure.
 By coating the highly flammable goat with the first version of the company’s flame retardant product, the goat was successfully saved from multiple arsonists' attempts.

 Flame Security has consistently developed and expanded the range of fire retardant products.
 Today's Flame Security products are effective and non-toxic.

-Flame Security Sweden has now joined forces with Flame Security Australia to become Flame Security International Pty Limited (FSI).
+Flame Security Sweden has joined forces with Flame Security Australia to become Flame Security International Pty Limited (FSI).

-FSI is excited to be working with the University of NSW's global centre of excellence in fire research to ensure product quality, effectiveness and safety: The ARC Training Centre in Fire Retardant Materials and Safety Technologies (fire.edu.au).
+FSI is delighted to be working with the University of NSW's global centre of excellence in fire research to ensure product quality, effectiveness and safety: The ARC Training Centre in Fire Retardant Materials and Safety Technologies (fire.edu.au).
 This research and development will further innovate and certify the Flame Security range.

 FIGHTING FIRE WITH INNOVATION

-For translation, click the globe in top right hand corner
+For translation, click the globe in top right hand corner.

 © 2021 Flame Security International Pty Ltd.